UP2015706/Challenge/README.md

 The task consists of backend and frontend functionalities.

-You arent expected to spend more than 30-60 minutes on this task (we repect your time, you dont have to complete the task).
+You aren’t expected to spend more than 30-60 minutes on this task (we respect your time, you don’t have to complete the task).

 You are free to use the internet but must solve this task yourself.